 When a turbo or supercharger is operating normally, the air going to the motor is pressurized.
 It’s how the engine can output more power for its size.
-However, when this code sets, the air can’t be pressurized the way it should be.
+However, when this code gets set, it means the air can’t be pressurized the way it should be.

 Turbochargers utilize the exhaust gases that come from the engine and a turbine that forces the air back to the intake.
 On the other hand, superchargers work from the intake side and are belt-driven, forcing more air into the motor.

 When the P0299 trouble code sets, it will cause the Check Engine Light to come on.
 The car might also go into limp mode to protect the engine from damage.
 This should give you the time you need to drive home without causing more problems.